VirtualCable/openuds-gui/README.md

 ## Development server

 Remember editing the "proxy.conf.json" file and adapt it to your needings.
+Normally this means changing the `172.27.0.1` value to `YOUR_UDS_SERVER_IP` value and nothing more.

 Currently, you will need to use a running UDS server backend in order to run the development environment.

 Run `yarn start` for a dev server.

+In order to authenticate correctly against the platform, first navigate to `http://[YOUR_IP]:9000/uds/pages/login` so the cookies from backend are correctly implanted.

 Navigate to `http://[YOUR_IP]:9000/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically be reloaded if you change any of the source files.

 ## Importing into OpenUDS